latest nhpb_banner 1__compressed

 Help with electric or utility bills.

-Priority is given to seniors, the disabled, low income households and single moms.
+All funds are limited and the application process varies.
+Priority is often given to seniors, the disabled, low income households and single moms.
 The goal is to help vulnerable households keep their lights, heating and electric on.
-Learn more on where to get emergency or long-term assistance for utilities below.
+There are many other local organizations for electricity assistance as well, and find utility assistance near you.

 Government utility bill assistance

-The Low Income Home Energy Assistance Program (LIHEAP) Grant is funded by the Federal Department of Health and Human Services (DHHS).
+The Low Income Home Energy Assistance Program (LIHEAP) Grant is funded by the US Department of Health and Human Services (DHHS).
 There is both emergency financial help and ongoing utility assistance.
-(Note the program goes by different names in some states).
+(Note the LIHEAP program goes by different names in some states).
 It provides two basic types of services as well as application processes.

 • Eligible low-income families, via local governmental and nonprofit organizations, will receive financial assistance to pay for the costs of electric bills for heating and/or cooling their home